lazorfuzz/python-hacklib/README.md

 import hacklib

 ac = hacklib.AuthClient()
-# AuthClient uses the mechanize module for form-based logins

-# Attempts to login and return the HTML of the resulting page
 htmldata = ac.login('http://yourwebsite.com/login', 'username', 'password')

 # For form-based logins, returns HTML whether login works or not.